Introduction to Agile Values

 - Motivate, Support, and Trust: Motivating the team is the key here.
-Whenever a project starts, total support to the team, and encouraging ambiance, and faith on the team will keep them going.
+Whenever a project starts, total support to the team and encouraging ambiance and faith in the team will keep them going.

 - One to One Discussions: The most important method of passing on any information to the entire team is by having one on one discussions.

 - Software is Working: Progress can be measured only by software that is successfully working at that time.